FeroxFoxxo/MQReawakened/SETUP.md

 What happens:

-- The entrypoint builds and publishes the app if needed
+- The entrypoint extracts the **2014 client** first to obtain required DLLs for server compilation
+- It **automatically detects** which client version to use for game hosting:
+  - If **override client is found** in `ClientOverride` folder, it uses that for hosting
-- It extracts the client DLLs from the client zip (once)
+  - If **no override client is found**, it automatically uses the 2014 client for hosting
 - It extracts caches from `UniqueBundles.7z` (once)
 - It synchronizes default assets to `/data`
 - It starts the server on port 80 (HTTP) and `GAME_PORT` (TCP)